A Cook's Tour (TV series)

 A Cook's Tour is a travel and food show that aired on Food Network.
 Host Anthony Bourdain visits various countries and cities worldwide where hosts treat him to local culture and cuisine.

-Two seasons of episodes were produced in 2000 and 2001 and aired first-run in January 2002 through 2003 in the U.S. on the Food Network.
+Two seasons of episodes were produced in 2000 and 2001 and first aired from January 2002 to 2003 in the U.S. on the Food Network.
+As of 2023, the series is formally available across multiple online platforms such as YouTube, Tubi and Local Now through distributor Questar Entertainment under the GoTraveler brand.

 Production

-NYU film program graduate, Lydia Tenaglia, working at New York Times Television, picked up the book, Kitchen Confidential, and learning that Bourdain was proposing an Innocents Abroad-style travel journal as a follow-up project, Tenaglia picked up the phone and made a cold call.
+NYU film program graduate Lydia Tenaglia, working at New York Times Television, picked up the book Kitchen Confidential, and, learning that Bourdain was proposing an Innocents Abroad-style travel journal as a follow-up project, picked up the phone and made a cold call.

-The show has been filmed with two Sony PD100 DV camcorders.
+The show was filmed with two Sony PD100 DV camcorders.

 Reception

 In Variety, Phil Gallo says, "For once, Food Network is putting on display food you can’t do at home — and they show that acquiring the ingredients isn’t all pretty before the meal hits the dining room table."
 Bourdain's account of his trip to Cambodia in Episodes 5 and 6 of Season 1 has been criticised by professor of French and Film Studies at Clemson University Joseph Mai as "filled with tawdry stereotypes" and largely ignoring Cambodian cuisine.
+Mai then uses these episodes and contrasts them to the later No Reservations to reflect on Bourdain's transformation in ethics and understanding towards Cambodia and her history.